 Dear Maarten,

 Thank you for your letter of 11 March 2020 flagging a potential impasse within the EPDP Phase 1 Implementation Review Team (IRT).
-In response, the Council would like to share its views concerning the issues raised in your letter and the steps the Council is taking to address those issues in light of Council’s remit and the processes described in the Consensus Policy Implementation Framework and Implementation Review Team (IRT) Principles & Guidelines.
+In response, the Generic Names Supporting Organization (GNSO) Council would like to share its views concerning the issues raised in your letter and the steps the GNSO Council is taking to address those issues in light of GNSO Council’s remit and the processes described in the Consensus Policy Implementation Framework and Implementation Review Team (IRT) Principles & Guidelines.

 Regarding the Impact of EPDP Phase 1 Recommendations on Existing Policies: